LeiHao0/Fake-Everything/README.md

 typedef map<DWORDLONG, Pfrn_Name> Frn_Pfrn_Name_Map;
 ```

-Here we use STL's map library function^[5]^, map is a collection of key-value pairs.
+Here, using the map library functions provided by the STL, map is a collection of key-value pairs.

-The map type is often understood as an associative array: a value can be obtained using a key as an index, just like a built-in array type.
+The map type can usually be understood as an associative array: it uses keys as subscripts to obtain a value, just like the built-in array types.

 The essence of association is that the value of an element is associated with a specific key, not obtained by the position of the element in the array.

-1. Considering that if one were to implement their own hash function, there might be several bugs that would affect the progress, it is better to use the stable map provided by STL instead to implement.
+1. Considering that there may be some bugs if I implement my own hash function, it is better to use the stable map provided by the STL to implement it.
-2. "Don't Reinvent the Wheel", don't reinvent what has already been invented^[6]^
+2. "Don't Reinvent the Wheel" - Don't reinvent something that already exists.
-   1. For example, Google's Android system uses the well-established Linux kernel because Google may not have the ability to develop a system kernel on its own.
-I believe that as a world-class giant company like Google, it is not impossible for them to possess this capability, but rather this is a demonstration of the principle to not reinvent a wheel that has already been invented.
+   1. For example, Google's Android uses the mature Linux kernel because Google didn't have the ability to develop a kernel on its own.
+I think a world-class giant like Google should have the ability, but they adhere to the principle of not reinventing the wheel.

-#### 4.2.3 Inserting Data:
+#### 4.2.3 Inserting Data

-This is where we use the loop in section 4.1.5 to obtain information from the USN Journal file, and insert the `filename`, `pfrn`, and `frn` obtained from the `USN_RECORD` information into both the vector and hash table.
+In the loop mentioned in 4.1.5, each time a `USN_RECORD` information is obtained, the `filename`, `pfrn`, and `frn` are inserted into the vector and the hash table, respectively.

 ```
 pfrnName.filename = nameCur.filename = CfileName;